videolan/x265/doc/reST/cli.rst

 .. option:: --slow-firstpass, --no-slow-firstpass

-	Enable a slow and more detailed first pass encode in multi-pass rate control mode.
-Speed of the first pass encode is slightly lesser and quality midly improved when compared to the default settings in a multi-pass encode.
-Default disabled (turbo mode enabled)
+	Enable first pass encode with the exact settings specified.
+	The quality in subsequent multi-pass encodes is better (compared to first pass) when the settings match across each pass.
+	Default enabled.

-	When **turbo** first pass is not disabled, these options are set on the first pass to improve performance:
+	When slow first pass is disabled, a **turbo** encode with the following go-fast options is used to improve performance:

 	* :option:`--fast-intra`
 	* :option:`--no-rect`